richafnu/Viva/Viva/engage/get-started-with-viva-engage/file-storage.md

 > For communities residing in Yammer before it became Viva Engage, folders that store attachments to community posts are labeled **Yammer** instead of **Viva Engage**.

 **Storyline**
-Files uploaded to storyline posts are stored in a hidden library in the storyline’s owner OneDrive.
+Files uploaded to storyline posts are stored in a hidden library in the storyline's owner OneDrive.
 The Microsoft 365 user experience doesn't provide an entry point to this location, but you can access it through a URL resembling the following example:

 `https://<tenantname>-my.sharepoint.com/personal/<useridentifier>/VivaEngage/Attachments/Storyline`

 To determine the precise URL for a user's storyline page, follow these steps:

-1. Open the user's OneDrive in a browser.
+1. Open the user's OneDrive in a browser and note its URL.

-2. Note the URL to the user's OneDrive.

-3. Locate the user identifier, which is the part of the URL immediately that follows `my.sharepoint.com/personal/`.
+2. Locate the user identifier, which is the part of the URL immediately that follows `my.sharepoint.com/personal/`.

-4. Replace everything after the profile identifier and the backslash plus VivaEngage, without a space, case insensitive.
+3. Replace everything after the profile identifier and the backslash plus VivaEngage, without a space, case insensitive.
 The resulting URL resembles this example:

     `https://<tenantname>-my.sharepoint.com/personal/<useridentifier>/VivaEngage`

-5. Press **Enter**.
+4. Press **Enter**.
 The library appears.

 [See this page to find out how to enable and disable the Community Resources Module and Files Tab](https://support.microsoft.com/en-gb/topic/manage-viva-engage-community-resources-08fc99bf-c36c-425b-9a98-079e62510135).

 > [!Important]
 > **Avoid using SharePoint to modify, replace, delete, move, or rename** the folder structure (**Documents > Apps > Viva Engage**), documents, and rich media for your Viva Engage network.
 Changing these elements in SharePoint will break the front-end experience of posts, in communities, and in your storyline.

 ## Troubleshoot attachment issues